College of Liberal Arts, Education and Human Development

 Three grade-level certification options are offered at the undergraduate level: Early Childhood Certification: Earn a degree in Elementary Education grades 1-5 and pass the Praxis Exam Principles of Learning and Teaching (5621).
 Elementary (Grades 1- 5), and Secondary (Grades 6-12) in a specific content area.
-Secondary content areas include: English, Mathematics, Social Studies, and Science (Biology, Chemistry, or Earth Science).
+Secondary content areas include: English, Mathematics, Social Studies, and Science (Biological Sciences, Chemistry, or Earth Sciences).
 An option is available for candidates in the elementary (grades 1-5) program to address certification requirements for both elementary as well as special education in mild/moderate disabilities for the same grade level.
-The Integrated to Merged program option requires candidates to complete a Residency I and II with both general and special education experiences and complete additional PRAXIS examinations (https://www.ets.org/praxis) and performance requirements for special education certification.
+The Integrated to Merged program option requires candidates to complete a student teaching with both general and special education experiences and complete additional PRAXIS examinations (https://www.ets.org/praxis) and performance requirements for special education certification.

 Conditional Admission to and Retention in the Education Program

 (Change from Tier I to Tier II)